cncf/wg-serverless/workflow/spec/spec.md

 Transitions to other branches or workflow states are not allowed.
 States outside a parallel state cannot transition to a states declared within branches.

-Data output of the Parallel state includes the data output of each executed branch.
+If the parallel state "waitForCompletion" is set to true, the data output of the Parallel state includes the data output of each executed branch.

-The "waitForCompletion" property allows the parallel state to manage branch executions.
-Parallel state must wait for all branches which have this property set to "true" before triggering a transition.
+If it is set to false, branch data outputs are not included into the Parallel state data output.

 #### SubFlow State